vulkomilev/oumi/README.md

 sky launch -c lema-cluster configs/skypilot/sky.yaml
 ```

 Remember to stop the cluster when you are done to avoid extra charges.
-You can either do it manuall, or use the following to automatically take it down after 10 minutes of inactivity:
+You can either do it manually, or use the following to automatically take it down after 10 minutes of inactivity:
 ```python
 sky autostop lema-cluster -i 10
 ```